umbaranowska/umbaranowska/README.md

 # About me
+- Joined Quanticate as Programmer II this year, in my everyday work I use SAS and SQL.
-- Recent graduate from SWPS University of Social Sciences and Humanities (BA in Psychology, Brain-Mind-Technology specialisation) currently studying towards MSc in Computer Science (Data Science specialisation) at Polish-Japanese Academy of Information Technology.
+- Graduated from SWPS University of Social Sciences and Humanities (BA in Psychology, Brain-Mind-Technology specialisation, 2021) then studied towards MSc in Computer Science (Data Science specialisation) at Polish-Japanese Academy of Information Technology (not completed yet).
 - Two years of professional experience as Data Analyst using R and Python.
 - I have worked with various data types
 (from social media and internet monitoring tools to pen and paper questionnaires to eye-tracking, EEG and fMRI)